ovh/docs/pages/public_cloud/stormshield_network_security_vrack/guide.en-gb.md

 ![SNS vrack](images/ha-filter.png)

-On the first SNS, create a group of firewalls (Configuration -> System -> High Availability).
+On the first SNS, create a group of firewalls (`Configuration` > `System` > `High Availability`).
 For the IP address, check which IP was assign to the HA interface by the OpenStack DHCP.

 ![SNS vrack](images/ha-1.png)

 ![SNS vrack](images/ha-2.png)

 When the configuration of the HA is finished on the first SNS.
-Join the firewalls group on the second one:
+Join the group of firewalls on the second one:

 ![SNS vrack](images/ha-3.png)